Nerwyn/custom-card-features/README.md

 Haptics are disabled for features by default, but can be toggled on at the feature level.

-### Slider and Spinbox General Options
+### Inpt, Slider, and Spinbox General Options

 <img src="https://raw.githubusercontent.com/Nerwyn/custom-card-features/main/assets/slider_spinbox_general_options.png" width="600"/>

-Sliders and spinboxes have some additional general options.
-Both can have range `Min` and `Max` values defined by the user, but default to 0 and 100.
-Both can also have a `Step` size defined, which defaults to 1.
+Inputs, sliders, and spinboxes have some additional general options.
+Both can have range `Min` and `Max` values defined by the user.
+These values default to 0 and 100 for sliders, spinboxes, and some input types.
+Sliders, spinboxes, and number type inputs can also have a `Step` size defined, which defaults to 1.

-Sliders and spinboxes will wait one second before updating their internal values from Home Assistant.
+Inputs, sliders, and spinboxes will wait one second before updating their internal values from Home Assistant.
 This time can be changed by setting `Update after action delay`.
 Spinboxes will wait to fire their actions until a set amount of time after their buttons have stopped being pressed.
 This time defaults to one second and can be changed by setting `Debounce time`.

 ### Dropdown and Selector General Options